Birdwatching Sites - North Wicklow

 Various gull species are generally obvious, and just off-shore is one of the best places in Ireland to see Little Gull, especially during and after easterly gales early in the year.

-Some Notable Records for Kilcoole
+Some Notable Bird Records at Kilcoole

 Taiga Bean Goose